Maik-0000FF/VelocityNvim/CONTRIBUTING.md

 # Contributing to VelocityNvim ⚡

 Thank you for your interest in contributing to VelocityNvim!
-As a community preview of a native vim.pack Neovim distribution, we welcome contributions that align with our core philosophy of simplicity, performance, and native architecture.
+As a stable beta native vim.pack Neovim distribution, we welcome contributions that align with our core philosophy of simplicity, performance, and native architecture.

 ## 🎯 Our Philosophy